phetsims/phet-info/doc/alternative-input-quickstart-guide.md

 ## Scenery Events

-If the above are not sufficient you can add input listeners with Scenery's input system that are related to alternative input.
+For more custom behavior you can add input listeners with Scenery's input system that are related to alternative input.
 For example, if you want to add behavior whenever a Node has focus you can add a listener like this:

 ```js